hailelagi/hailelagi.com/content/writing/trees-for-fun-and-profit.md

 We are concerned about much more than order of magnitude choices ultimately, we are also interested in how these structures interact with memory layout, can the data fit in main memory (internal) or is it on disk(external)? is it cache friendly? are the node values blocks of virtual memory(pages) fetched from disk? or random access? sorting files in a directory is a simple excercise that illustrates this problem.
 What kind of concurrent patterns are enabled? are we in a garbage collected environment? how do they map to our eventual high level API?
 These questions lead to very different choices in algorithm design and optimisations.

+Historically the B-Trees have predominated the discussion on persistent/on-disk data structures, these days it battles with the LSM.
+How about in RAM?

+## Cache lines rule everything around me

+What is a cache line? why is it so important?
+Beatlegeuesse joke?

 What is ets at its storage core? it is two data structures a [hash map](https://github.com/erlang/otp/blob/maint/erts/emulator/beam/erl_db_hash.c), and [a tree](https://github.com/erlang/otp/blob/maint/erts/emulator/beam/erl_db_tree.c).
 The tree is basically an AVL Tree + a CA Tree(more on this shortly) for the [ordered api](https://www.erlang.org/blog/the-new-scalable-ets-ordered_set/) and a linear addressed hashmap for the unordered api.

 ETS hashmaps are amortized O(1) access, insertions and deletions.
 It's a concurrent linear hashmap with [fine-grained rw-locks](https://github.com/erlang/otp/blob/maint/erts/emulator/beam/erl_db_hash.c#L35), [lockeless atomic operations](https://github.com/erlang/otp/blob/maint/erts/emulator/beam/erl_db_hash.c#L133) and lots of interesting optimisations.